zia-muhammad/Twitter_Sentiments_Analysis/README.md

 **END Note**

-In this article, We learned how to approach a sentiment analysis problem.
+We learned how to approach a sentiment analysis problem.
 We started with preprocessing and exploration of data.
 Then we extracted features from the cleaned text using Bag-of-Words.
 Finally, I were able to build a Logistic Regression models to classify the tweets.